InfocomPolicyCompression/Policy_Compression/README.md

 ## Calculate statistics:

 `javac StatCalculator.java` and then `java StatCalculator < ans.txt`.
-It will calculate average ratio of overhead against lower bound,  where `ans.txt` is file produced by runner.
+It will calculate average ratio of overhead against lower bound,  where `ans.txt` is file produced by `Runner`.